-Use the data in the following table to use the software command.
+The following table defines parameters for the software command.

 Variable Value activate WORD<1-99> Specifies the name of the software release image. add WORD<1-99> Specifies the path and version of the compressed software release archive file. remove WORD<1-99> Specifies the path and version of the compressed software release archive file.